HedgeDocs/HedgeDocs.github.io/README.md

 - Install necessary MkDocs Plugins
     - git-revision-date-localized-plugin: `pip install mkdocs-git-revision-date-localized-plugin --upgrade`
     - lxml (required by committers plugin): `pip install lxml --upgrade`
-    - git-committers-plugin-2 (modified with exclude folders): `pip install mkdocs-git-committers-plugin-2`
+    - git-committers-plugin-2: `pip install mkdocs-git-committers-plugin-2 --upgrade`
 - Serve webpage locally: `mkdocs serve`
     - You can also build a static site instead, using `mkdocs build`

 The served webpage will auto refresh whenever you make changes to the files.